dotnet/docs/docs/standard/microservices-architecture/docker-application-development-process/docker-app-development-workflow.md

 This action adds a *Dockerfile* to the project with the required configuration, and is only available on ASP.NET Core projects.

 In a similar fashion, Visual Studio can also add a docker-compose.yml file for the whole solution with the option **Add > Container Orchestrator Support**.
-In step 4 we'll explore this option with greater detail.
+In step 4, we'll explore this option in greater detail.

 ### Using an existing official .NET Docker image

 You usually build a custom image for your container on top of a base image you get from an official repository like the [Docker Hub](https://hub.docker.com/) registry.
 That is precisely what happens under the covers when you enable Docker support in Visual Studio.
 Your Dockerfile will use an existing aspnetcore image.

 Earlier we explained which Docker images and repos you can use, depending on the framework and OS you have chosen.
-For instance, if you want to use ASP.NET Core (Linux or Windows), the image to use is microsoft/dotnet:2.1-aspnetcore-runtime.
+For instance, if you want to use ASP.NET Core (Linux or Windows), the image to use is `microsoft/dotnet:2.1-aspnetcore-runtime`.
 Therefore, you just need to specify what base Docker image you will use for your container.
-You do that by adding FROM microsoft/dotnet:2.1-aspnetcore-runtime to your Dockerfile.
+You do that by adding `FROM microsoft/dotnet:2.1-aspnetcore-runtime` to your Dockerfile.
 This will be automatically performed by Visual Studio, but if you were to update the version, you update this value.

 Using an official .NET image repository from Docker Hub with a version number ensures that the same language features are available on all machines (including development, testing, and production).